create_reminder

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Input schema has zero parameters, so schema coverage is 100%.
-The description adds no additional meaning beyond the schema, meeting the baseline.
+The tool has zero parameters, and the schema coverage is 100%.
+The description correctly implies no arguments needed, meeting the baseline of 4 for parameterless tools.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.